AloisSeckar/nuxt-ignis/docs/5-1-contributing.md

 ## Testing

-Nuxt Ignis uses [Vitest](https://vitest.dev/) for testing.
-More specificly, it uses proprietary [Nuxt Spec](https://github.com/AloisSeckar/nuxt-spec) package that provides a base layer for testing Nuxt modules and applications united under single dependency.
-With that you have access to:
+Nuxt Ignis ships with proprietary [Nuxt Spec](https://github.com/AloisSeckar/nuxt-spec) package that provides a Vitest-based layer for testing Nuxt modules and applications united under single dependency.
+See [Testing section](/3-9-features-devex.html#testing) in DevEx features overview for more details.

-- [vitest](https://www.npmjs.com/package/vitest) **v4** as the fundamental testing framework
-- [@vitest/browser](https://www.npmjs.com/package/@vitest/browser) as the experimental browser runner
-- [happy-dom](https://www.npmjs.com/package/happy-dom) as the headless browser runtime
-- [playwright-core](https://www.npmjs.com/package/playwright-core) as the headless browser testing framework
-- [@vue/test-utils](https://www.npmjs.com/package/@vue/test-utils) for testing Vue stuff
-- [@nuxt/test-utils](https://www.npmjs.com/package/@nuxt/test-utils) for testing Nuxt stuff

 ### Test suite